-Providing outstanding higher education to acquire graduates sufficient skills and knowledge to communicate and work effectively in teamwork through scientific environment to compete in labor market.
+Providing outstanding higher education in a scientific environment to equip graduates sufficient skills and knowledge to communicate and work effectively in a team and to compete in labor market.

-The educational objectives of the Degree Program in Computer Science and Information Technology reflect the mission of Majmaah University and Zulfi College of Science (Appendix MUP01)
+The educational objectives of the Degree Program in Computer Science and Information reflect the mission of Majmaah University and Zulfi College of Science (Appendix MUP01)

-2.1.1 Aims of the Bachelor's Degree Program in Computer Science and Information Technology
+2.1.1 Aims of the Bachelor's Degree Program in Computer Science and Information

-The degree program in Computer Science and Information Technology offers the student's possibilities to acquire the skills and knowledge required in positions where Computer Science expertise is expected, within different fields and sectors of the society.
-The objective of program is that the students will be able to demonstrate adequate knowledge of various Computer Science and Information Technology branches.
+The degree program in Computer Science and Information offers the student's possibilities to acquire the skills and knowledge required in positions where Computer Science expertise is expected, within different fields and sectors of the society.
+The objective of program is that the students will be able to demonstrate adequate knowledge of various Computer Science and Information branches.

-The B.Sc. degree program in Computer Science and Information Technology provides the students with the skills to be able to find possible application of Computer Science and Information Technology in different branches and various application areas.
+The B.Sc. degree program in Computer Science and Information provides the students with the skills to be able to find possible application of Computer Science and Information in different branches and various application areas.